Eton Summer University Preparation Courses

-This residential course at Eton is not about improving A Level grades, but is designed to help students with their university applications through an exciting and challenging period of study.
-Applicants choose a subject and we provide dynamic teaching and, more importantly, the company of like-minded students from all over the country to work and socialise with.
+These non-residential courses at Eton are not about improving A Level grades, but are designed to help students with their university applications through an exciting and challenging period of study.
+Applicants choose a subject and we provide dynamic teaching and, more importantly, the company of like-minded students to work and socialise with.

-In 2019, over 44% of ECUSS students received offers from Oxford or Cambridge, and 95% received offers from Russell Group or equivalent universities.Ian Harris, Director, ECUSS
+In 2019, over 44% of Eton University Summer School students received offers from Oxford or Cambridge, and 95% received offers from Russell Group or equivalent universities.Ian Harris, Former Director, ECUSS

-Students enjoy a packed timetable with lessons, study time, sporting and cultural opportunities.
-Visiting university lecturers teach and discuss entry procedures.
-Our aim is to help students make a persuasive application to the universities of their choice, with many going on to Oxford or Cambridge and other Russell Group universities.
+Students enjoy a packed timetable and our aim is to help students make a persuasive application to the universities of their choice.

 years of residential summer schools at Eton for Year 12 students from state schools.

 The two Rowing Instructional Courses are open to boys and girls from any school in the UK or abroad.
 All participants spend five days learning to row or developing the skills they already possess.
 A significant number of free places are available for students who attend UK state schools.
 The courses are based at Eton College’s Rowing Centre and venue of the 2012 Olympics, Dorney Lake, and students will be able to experience rowing up the River Thames to visit Eton’s own island, Queen’s Eyot.